You can get a free test for COVID-19 (coronavirus) if:

 Option 2 is to participate in classes remotely while living in the host country/city ; students will be eligible for the Erasmus mobility grant, as normal (see https://www.ul.ie/international/erasmus-mobility-grant)

-It is unfortunately too late now to be nominated to another university.
+After 16th April 2021, it will unfortunately be too late to be nominated to another university.

-If the semester abroad is a compulsory part of your degree programme, you will be required to apply to the Student Status Committee (SSC@ul.ie) for the Alternative to Erasmus, as a formality, and will take alternative modules at UL.
+If the semester abroad is a compulsory part of your degree programme, you will be required to apply to the Student Status Committee (SSC@ul.ie) for the Alternative to Erasmus, as a formality, and will take alternative modules at UL in the Autumn.
 Please contact the course director for your course for more details on the alternative programme.

-If the semester abroad is not a compulsory part of your degree programme, you will continue your studies at UL in the Spring semester, as normal.
+If the semester abroad is not a compulsory part of your degree programme, you will continue your studies at UL in the Autumn semester, as normal.

 Yes, you can include the dates of quarantine for the grant calculation.
 Students should make sure that the quarantine period is stated on their Certificate of Arrival.